Ricobyter/png_to_jpg_converter/README.md

 # Project Name

 ## Description
-This project is a fun smalll project in whch you can convert your PNG image to JPG format.
+This project is a fun smalll project in whch you can convert your PNG image to JPG or PDF format.
 It was built using React framework and styled with Tailwind CSS.

 ## Installation
 1. Clone the repository.